 Jenean Reitz, MSW, LMSW

-Jenean Reitz, MSW, LMSW earned her MSW at the University of Michigan, with concentrations in Mental Health and Interpersonal Practice.
+Jenean Reitz, LMSW earned her MSW at the University of Michigan, with concentrations in Mental Health and Interpersonal Practice.
 Jenean also obtained her Bachelor’s degree from Concordia University with a major in Family Life Education.
-Prior to her graduating Jenean was enlisted in the U.S. Army, and is passionate about working with active military members, veterans, and their families.
-While working three years at Prisoner ReEntry, Jenean gained experience with successfully reintegrating adults who have been separated from their families and communities.
-She has a specialized focus working with adults and families who are in crisis, homeless, suffering from addictions, trauma, anxiety, and depression, disabled, and in need of resources and support.
+Jenean has been working with clients at Catholic Social Services since 2008.
+She has a specialized focus working with adults, couples and families who are in crisis, homeless, suffering from addictions, trauma, anxiety, and depression, disabled, and in need of resources and support.
 Jenean believes evidenced-based treatment methods and strong therapeutic relationships are fundamental in successful therapy.
-Jenean uses a combination of therapy techniques including cognitive behavioral therapy, motivational interviewing, strength-based and solution-focused therapy.
+Jenean uses a combination of therapy techniques including cognitive behavioral therapy, mindfulness, motivational interviewing, strength-based and solution-focused therapy.

 Specializes in Working with: Adolescents, Adults, Couples, and Families.